 today that the new product is set to reach the first players already "at the end of February or the beginning of March."

-Zoom Poker will be PokerStars' pendant to the popular Rush Poker ring games, which were initially launched by Full Tilt Poker in 2010.
+Zoom Poker will be PokerStars' pendant to the popular Rush Poker ring games, which were initially launched by Full Tilt Poker

 The concept allows players to fold a hand and be removed to a new table with new opponents immediately, paving the way for a fast-paced version of the game with a high volume of hands and plenty of action.